StevenPLusPlus/CIS7FinalProject/README.md

 - Decryption asks for encrypted message and a key, then it outputs the decrypted message.

 # Frame of Program
 - Program uses 3 functions.
 The main() function which runs and calls everything, the string decryption() function which does all the calculations which then returns a decrypted message, and finally the string encryption() function which does all the calculations which then returns a encrypted message.
 Decryption and Encryption are basically the same, the only difference is that the decryption function subtracts the key while the encryption function adds the key.
+Since both functions do a majority of the work, the main function just calls the two functions when needed and also works as using a switch statement to decide on what the user whats to select, either encryption, decryption or the extra option.
+Anotrher switch statement also exists for the extra option that helps select a color for the background console change.